 Checks if the time and date of the incoming call match some events defined in the selected user calendar.
 If a match is found, follows the exit on top, otherwise the bottom one.
 This is useful to do different things on different scheduled events or to have different flows for different days/hours of the day.
-The calendar can be selected between user-defined calendars by doublecliking on the block.
-Check section 4.2 on page 22 on how to manage calendars external to the pbx.
-Follows the exit on top if is external, the bottom otherwise.
-Useful to build different hunting rules for local calls and external ones
+The calendar can be selected between user-defined calendars by double-cliking on the block.
+Check section 4.2 on page 22 on how to manage calendars

 Checks if the calling party belongs to the selected contacts list.
 Follows the exit on top if the calling user is in the list, the bottom one otherwise.
 This is useful to route the call differently for different calling users.
-The list can be selected between user defined lists by doublecliking on the block.
+The list can be selected between user defined lists by double-cliking on the block.
 Check section 7.3 on page 68 on how to manage contact lists